Lake Hazen

 The lake is 74 km long and up to 12 km wide, with an area of 537.5 km2.
-It stretches in a southwest-northeast direction from 81°40′N 72°58′W to 81°56′N 68°55′W. The lake is up to 269 m deep and has an estimated volume of 51.4 km3.
+It stretches in a southwest–northeast direction from 81°40′N 72°58′W to 81°56′N 68°55′W. The lake is up to 269 m deep and has an estimated volume of 51.4 km3.
 The shoreline is 185 km long and 158 m above sea level.

-The lake has several islands, the largest of them being Johns Island, which is 7 km long and less than 1 km wide, also extending in a southwest-northeast direction like the lake itself.
+The lake has several islands, the largest of them being Johns Island, which is 7 km long and less than 1 km wide, also extending in a southwest–northeast direction like the lake itself.
 Other islands include Gatter Island, Clay Island (both close to the northeastern shore), Whisler Island, and Dyas Island (both close to the southern shore).

-Lake Hazen is often called the northernmost lake of Canada, but detailed maps show several smaller lakes up to more than 100 km farther north on Canada's northernmost island.
+Lake Hazen is often called the northernmost lake of Canada, but detailed maps show several smaller lakes up to more than 100 km farther north.
 Turnabout Lake is immediately northeast of the northern end of Lake Hazen.
-Still further north are the Upper and Lower Dum [sic] Lakes, with Upper Dumbell Lake 5.2 km southwest of Alert, Canada's northernmost settlement on the coast of Lincoln Sea, Arctic Ocean.
+Still further north are the Upper and Lower Dum [sic] Lakes, with Upper Dumbell Lake 5.2 km southwest of Alert, Canada's northernmost settlement on the coast of the Lincoln Sea, part of the Arctic Ocean.

 The northeastern end of Lake Hazen is 118 km southwest of Alert.

 The lake is part of Quttinirpaaq National Park.